ELFoglalt/python-tools/README.md

 # Dependencies

 The scripts are tested with Python 3.
-The minimum dependencies are listed in `requirements.txt96`.
+The minimum dependencies are listed in `requirements.txt`.
 The modules `h5py` and `matplotlib` are optional.
 They are only required for the conversion/visualization.

 # License